nomaro/hottohpynodered/README.md

 # Project desciption

+Based on Original work of benlbrm : HOTTOHPY

 This library can be used to discuss with HootoH based stove devices

-Actually tested and validated with a CMG Drum stove.
+Actually tested and validated with a MCZ VIVO 90.

 To use this library you need to have a wifi capable stove.